DutchDjangoAssociation/django-sprint/flyer.md

 During this 2-day sprint we'll join forces and contribute to the Django Web Framework.
 We hope to work on many tickets and make Django more stable, advanced, powerful, easier to use, and so on.
-The Dutch Django Association aims to do one sprint every year.
+The Dutch Django Association aims to organise one sprint every year.
 You can follow us on DjangoVereniging.nl, Meetup.com and Twitter (@DutchDjango).

-A lot has happend to Django since our last sprint back in November, that was organized a day after the successful *Django: Under The Hood* conference.

-*Over here, tell something about what happened to Django lately, stuff like:*
+Major recent developments in Django are:

+- The formalisation of the `Model._meta` API, offering access to model fields
+- Support for multiple pluggable template engines
+- The addition of `django.contrib.postgres`, offering access to PostgreSQL specific features
+- Security improvements by integrating django-secure
-- Django 1.8 alpha release
+- The release of the first alpha of Django 1.8 with all of the above
-- Django website redesign
+- A complete redesign of the Django website (also in scope for the sprint)
-- Success of the fellowship program
+- A renewal of the very succesful fellowship program
-- Pluggable template engines
-- django.contrib.postgres
-- (have a look through the release notes for more)

 ## How does it work?

 Find a spot where you can work comfortably, and contribute to Django in any way you like!
-Naturally you can fix bugs or work on new features, but you can also improve documentation, write missing unit-tests, validate bugs reported by others,  improve localization or anything else you can think of.
-The best way you can contribute is to work on something you're motivated about!
+Naturally you can fix bugs or work on new features, but you can also improve documentation, write missing unit tests, validate bugs reported by others, improve localization or anything else you can think of.
+The best way to contribute is to work on something you're motivated about!

 If you've never contributed to Django before, a sprint is a good place to start.
-There are lots of people around that are willing to help, including four core-developers that have deep knowledge of Django.
+There are lots of people around that are willing to help, including four core developers that have deep knowledge of Django.
 If you have a question, don't hesitate to ask someone.
 You can always ask a core developer, but your neighbour might have the answer as well.
 You could also ask in the `#django-sprint` channel on freenode IRC.

-It's recommended to start with something easy, like improving the documentation of a feature you found hard to understand or found to have confusing documentation.
-You could try to fix a simple bug.
+It's recommended to start with something easy, like improving the documentation of a feature you found hard to understand or to have confusing documentation.
+You could try to fix a simple bug, or to suggest a small new improvement.
 Through this you'll get a better idea how the contribution process works, and you will be more successful for your bigger contributions later on.
 You can work on something by yourself, team up with others, pair program, or have an occasional good talk with your fellow Django-enthusiasts!
 Lunch, dinner, drinks and snacks are provided by the Dutch Django Association.

 ## Where do I begin?